jupyter/docker-stacks/docs/using/common.md

   For this option to take effect, you must run the container with `--user root`.
   (The startup script will `su ${NB_USER}` after adjusting the group ID.)
   You might consider using modern Docker options `--user` and `--group-add` instead.
-  See the last bullet below for details.
+  See bullet points regarding `--user` and `--group-add`.
   The user is added to supplemental group `users` (gid 100) in order to allow write access to the home directory and `/opt/conda`.
-  If you override the user/group logic, ensure the user stays in group `users` if you want them to be able to modify files in the image.
+  If you override the user/group logic, ensure the user stays in the group `users` if you want them to be able to modify files in the image.

 - `-e NB_GROUP=<name>` - The name used for `${NB_GID}`, which defaults to `${NB_USER}`.
   This is only used if `${NB_GID}` is specified and completely optional: there is only cosmetic effect.

+## Permision-specific configurations

 - `-e NB_UMASK=<umask>` - Configures Jupyter to use a different `umask` value from default, i.e. `022`.
-  For example, if setting `umask` to `002`, new files will be readable and writable by group members instead of just writable by the owner.
+  For example, if setting `umask` to `002`, new files will be readable and writable by group members instead of the owner only.
-  Wikipedia has a good article about [`umask`](https://en.wikipedia.org/wiki/Umask).
+  [Check this Wikipedia article](https://en.wikipedia.org/wiki/Umask) for an in-depth description of `umask` and suitable values for multiple needs.
   While the default `umask` value should be sufficient for most use cases, you can set the `NB_UMASK` value to fit your requirements.
   _Note that `NB_UMASK` when set only applies to the Jupyter process itself - you cannot use it to set a `umask` for additional files created during run-hooks.